 One Foot in Heaven (1941), 106 minutes, D: Irving Rapper

 A wholesome, nostalgic, heartwarming, poignant and moving film told episodically, and based on a biographical book written by Hartzell Spence, the son of the actual real-life minister.
-Although trained to be a doctor, William Spence (Fredric March) in the early 1900s decides to quit his studies and devote himself to God and ministry.
-The Rev. Spence, now a devoted Methodist minister begins his work in a small town in an Iowa community at the turn of the century.
-He moves from community to community over a period of years, building up the faith of troubled parishes.
-With his ever-faithful wife Hope Morris Spence (Martha Scott), they must cope with the clash between fast-changing attitudes and church teachings.
+Although trained to be a doctor, William Spence (Fredric March) in the early 1900s decided to quit his studies and devote himself to God and ministry.
+The Rev. Spence, now a devoted Methodist minister began his work in a small town in an Iowa community at the turn of the century.
+He moved from community to community over a period of years, building up the faith of troubled parishes.
+With his ever-faithful wife Hope Morris Spence (Martha Scott), they were forced to cope with the clash between fast-changing attitudes and church teachings.

 Sergeant York (1941), 134 minutes, D: Howard Hawks